Skip to content

 Parameter Type Required / Default Description

-title str Required Display name of the exported function, primarily used for display purposes
+title str Required The display name for the exported function, mainly used for interface presentation.

-catetory str "general" Category the function belongs to, default is "general".
-Primarily used for classification/filtering in the function list
+category str "general" The category to which the function belongs, default is "general".
+Mainly used for categorizing/filtering the function list.

-tags list None List of tags for the function, primarily used for classification/filtering in the function list
+tags list None The list of function tags, mainly used for categorizing/filtering the function list.

-cache_result int None Duration to cache result data.
+cache_result int None Duration to cache the result data.

-fixed_crontab str(Crontab-format) None When the function is executed by a cron job, enforce a fixed crontab configuration.
+fixed_crontab str(Crontab-format) None When the function is executed by a scheduled task, enforce a fixed Crontab configuration.

-delayed_crontab list None When the function is executed by a cron job, delay execution time after start.
-Multiple values indicate multiple executions with different delays
+delayed_crontab list None When the function is executed by a scheduled task, the delay time after startup.
+Setting multiple values means multiple executions with different delays.

 Detailed explanations for each parameter are provided below: